drinkbeer/CodingQuestion/backtracking-combination-permutation-subset.md

 # Combination

 Some key points of Combination problem:
 1. Is there any duplicates in the array?
+(1) No, then don't need sort and dedup; (2) Yes, then need sort and dedup.
 2. Is the array sorted?
+No
 3. Are there negative elements?
+If yes, in each backtracking, the target could be negative.
+The problem become more complicate.
+It can be a follow-up question.
 4. Can we reuse the same number?
+Yes.
+Combination can re-use the same number, so in each backtrack, the start number is `i`.

 The answer to the above questions determines how we (1) dedup; (2) do we need sort the array first.